-The average translation rates are the average of the monthly translation rates used during each period to translate the respective income statements.
+(1) The average translation rates are the average of the monthly translation rates used during each period to translate the respective statement of operations.
 Each rate represents the U.S. dollar equivalent of the respective foreign currency.

 SIGNIFICANT ACCOUNTING POLICIES AND CRITICAL ACCOUNTING ESTIMATES